Education and Awareness

 Pictured above Boston Symposium attendees gather for a group photo.
 Pictured left are LADA speakers David Arntsen and Kathleen Arntsen and Kenneth Getz, Founder and Executive Director of CISCRP.

 Pictured above Chicago Symposium attendees gather for a group photo.
-Pictured above right are LSI President Charles Brummell, presenter Robert Katz, MD, and LADA speakers David Arntsen and Kathleen Arntsen.
+Pictured above are LSI President Charles Brummell, presenter Robert Katz, MD, and LADA speakers David Arntsen and Kathleen Arntsen.

 LADA Attends BIO Convention